Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

 \subsubsection{Acknowledgement}

-{The author would like to thank Christian Liedtke, who, to our knowledge, first observed the results of \autoref{cla.Z/pZTorsors} and \autoref{cla.AlphapTorsors}} and made us aware of them.
-These results will be treated in an upcoming preprint by Christian Liedtke and Gebhard Martin \cite{LiedtkeMartin}.
+{The author would like to thank Christian Liedtke who first observed the results of \autoref{cla.Z/pZTorsors} and \autoref{cla.AlphapTorsors}} and made him aware of them.
+These results will be treated in an upcoming work by Christian Liedtke and Gebhard Martin \cite{LiedtkeMartin}.